 Still here?
 Keep reading for the best practices for wedding industry websites.

 Do you own a wedding venue or wedding business?
 If so, congratulations!
-You are in the wedding industry which is one of the fastest-growing industries.
-In order to be successful, it is important that your wedding website reflects how awesome you are and what you have to offer couples.
+You are in the wedding industry, which is one of the fastest-growing industries.
+To be successful, your wedding website must reflect how awesome you are and what you have to offer couples.

-Every wedding businesses’ website is different, but some mistakes seem to be repeated.
+Every wedding business’s website is different, but some mistakes seem to be repeated.
 I’ll share the best practices for your wedding venue website.

 Write warmhearted copy that tells the story of your wedding business brand.